 - 30 year warranty.

 Demeyere Industry 5 is excellent all-around cookware.
 This 3.5 quart sauciér/essential pan is priced more competitively than other pieces (and more competitively even than All-Clad D3).
-Features like a rivetless cooking surface, Silvinox® finish, shot-blasted handle, and insulated lid (Sur la Table version only) make this incredibly well-designed cookware.
+Features like a rivetless cooking surface, Silvinox® finish, and shot-blasted handle make this incredibly well-designed cookware.
 The 3.5 quart size is perfect for many uses, as well.
-Our only caution is that it's heavy, so if you have strength or ergonomic issues, you may want a lighter option.
+Our only caution is that it's heavy, and it doesn't have a helper handle.
+So if you have strength or ergonomic issues, you may want a lighter option.
 Other than that, highly recommended.